Google Lens: Features

+Lens

-When directing the phone's camera at an object, Google Lens will attempt to identify the object by reading barcodes, QR codes, labels and text, and show relevant search results, web pages, and information.
-For example, when pointing the device's camera at a Wi-Fi label containing the network name and password, it will automatically connect to the scanned Wi-Fi network.
+When pointing the phone's camera at an object, Google Lens will try to identify the object by reading barcode, QR codes, labels and text, and show relevant search results, web pages, and information.
+For example, when pointing the camera at a Wi-Fi label containing a network name and password, it will automatically connect to the scanned Wi-Fi network.
+Lens can also use images to identify text and can find results from Google Search or translate the text with Google Translate in augmented reality.
 Lens is also integrated with the Google Photos and Google Assistant apps.

-The service is similar to Google Goggles, a previous app that functioned similarly but with less capability.
-Lens uses more advanced deep learning routines in order to empower detection capabilities, similar to other apps like Bixby Vision (for Samsung devices released after 2016) and Image Analysis Toolset also known as IAT (available on Google Play);
+The service originally launched as Google Goggles, a previous app that functioned similarly but less capably.

+Lens uses more advanced deep learning routines that provide recognition capability, similarly to other apps like Bixby Vision (for Samsung devices released after 2016) and Image Analysis Toolset (IAT).
+During Google I/O 2019, Google announced these new features:
-During Google I/O 2019, Google announced four new features.
-The software will be able to recognize and recommend items on a menu.
-It will have the ability to also calculate tips and split bills, show how to prepare dishes from a recipe and can use text-to-speech.